-All types of Pothos plants, or Epipremnum aureum, do best in well-drained soil.
-Compacted soil or mixtures without enough air pockets keep the plant’s roots too wet, leading to root rot on many indoor plants.
+All types of Pothos plants, or Epipremnum aureum, do best in well-drained potting soil for pothos.
+Compacted pothos potting soil or mixtures without enough air pockets keep the plant’s roots too wet, leading to root rot on many indoor plants.

 What Type of Soil is Best for My Pothos Plant?